tajmilur-rahman/toggle-smells/README.md

 This command will:
 - Force the detection to assume Python as the language.
 - Save the results to `outputs/python-output.json`.

+### Note for macOS Users
+The included `tree-sitter-cpp` grammar is pre-patched with a macro to support `static_assert` on macOS (C11).
+No manual changes are needed after cloning the repository.

 ## Supported Languages